francoameri/home-lab/v2/README.md

 - **A client machine's own DHCP lease doesn't self-heal** when the gateway address changes underneath it — the client keeps routing through the old (now-nonexistent) gateway/DNS server until its lease renews.
 Same-subnet SSH access to the new address still works immediately regardless (ARP, not routing), but broader connectivity needs a manual release/renew.
 - **"Other Types" doesn't exist in this OPNsense version's menu** the way older documentation describes — VLAN interface creation lives under **Interfaces → Devices → VLAN**, not a dedicated top-level menu item.
 - **UniFi switches have no standalone local management** — factory/unadopted state is a plain unmanaged L2 switch (everything on the native VLAN); VLAN-aware port profiles require a UniFi controller to exist and adopt the device first.
 This is architecture, not a missing feature.
-- **PoE port layout isn't odd/even** on the UniFi Switch Lite 16 PoE — it's a straight split, ports 1–8 PoE+, 9–16 non-PoE.
+- **PoE port layout isn't odd/even** on the USW-Lite-16-PoE — it's a straight split, ports 1–8 PoE+, 9–16 non-PoE.
 Moot in practice, since PoE only activates on negotiation — any port is safe to use for a non-PoE uplink.

 <div align="right"><sub><a href="#table-of-contents">↑ Back to Table of Contents</a></sub></div>